RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 `/tmp/pico_1`

 It's that easy to setup a remote serial port.
-Each time you plug in a pico, it will be the next pico_N on the list.
+Each time you plug in a pico, it will be the next `pico_N` on the list.

 ### Background
 Designed to facilitate communication between a remote device (such as a Raspberry Pi) and a device connected via serial to the Pico.
 It leverages TCP/IP networking to bridge data exchange between the Pico's serial interface and a networked environment.
-This project can be extended using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).
+Extend this project using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).

-## Pico on-board LED status
+### Pico on-board LED status
 * LED blinks repeatedly during the WiFi connection process.
 Upon successful connection it turns off.
 * LED switches on again when connected to the TCP server.
 * LED blinks once upon receiving a command either from TCP server or a serially connected device.